medialab/xan/docs/cmd/search.md

 Can also be used to search using a regular expression using the -r, --regex flag.

+Can also be used to search by url prefix (e.g. "lemonde.fr/business") using the -u, --url-prefix flag.

 Can also be used to search for empty or non-empty selections.
 For instance, keeping only rows where selection is not fully empty: